DeltaE/Canada-U.S.-ElecTrade/src/README.md

-# Canada-U.S.Model Source Folder
+# Folder Contents

-## Contents
-Inlcuded in this folder are the four items listed below.
-For more information on OSeMOSYS, see their [GitHub page](https://github.com/OSeMOSYS)

-### 1. OSeMOSYS Model file
+## 1. OSeMOSYS Model file
-The OSeMOSYS model used is the [Alternative Storage Code](https://github.com/OSeMOSYS/OSeMOSYS_GNU_MathProg/releases/tag/AlternateStorageCode_v0.1) version created by T. Niet.
+The OSeMOSYS model, `osemosys_fast.txt`, is a modified version of the original [OSeMOSYS_fast](https://github.com/OSeMOSYS/OSeMOSYS_GNU_MathProg/tree/master/src#installation) code.
+Specific modifications are outlined in the [wiki](https://github.com/DeltaE/Canada-U.S.-ElecTrade/wiki).

-### 2. Data File
+## 2. Data File
-The data file is generated thorugh [otoole](https://github.com/OSeMOSYS/otoole) using the CSVs in the data folder
+The data file, `CanadaUSA.txt` holds all data read in during the solving process.

+## 3. data folder
+Contains CSV files that hold all parameter data in seperate files

-### 3. datapackage.json file
+## 4. datapackage.json file
-Used by otoole to create the datafile from the CSVs
+Used by [otoole](https://github.com/OSeMOSYS/otoole) to create the datafile from the folder of CSVs

-### 4. data folder
-Contains all data in CSV fomat to be written to a datafile using [otoole](https://github.com/OSeMOSYS/otoole)
+# Running the Model
+To run the model, you will first need to install the [GUN Linear Programming Kit](https://www.gnu.org/software/glpk/).
+Installation instructions can be found on the [OSeMOSYS repository](https://github.com/OSeMOSYS/OSeMOSYS_GNU_MathProg/tree/master/src#installation).
+Ensure you follow the optional steps to install [otoole]()https://github.com/OSeMOSYS/otoole and the CBC open-source solver.

+## Dependencies
+### Python Packages

+### Computer Requirements
+The base model requires extensive computer resources.
+- 64GB RAM
+- 9hr Run Time using CPLEX

 ## How to Run
-1. Update data in the `/dataSources` folder
-2. Navigate to the `/scripts` folder in the command line
+1. Navigate to the `/src` folder in the command line
-3. Run the command `snakemake dataFile` from the command line to generate an OSeMOSYS compatiable datafile
+2. Run the command `snakemake <input_argument>` from the command line, replacing `<input_argument>` with
-3. In the dataFile, remove the parameter `StorageLevelStart`
-4. In the dataFile, add the parameter `param default 999999999 : StorageMaxCapacity := ;`

-### Using GLPK
-5. Run the model using the command `glpsol -m <modelFile.txt> -d <dataFile.txt>`

-### Using CPLEX
-5. Create a .lp file using GLPK using the command `glpsol --wlp <outputFile.lp> --check -m <modelFile.txt> -d <dataFile.txt>`
-6. Open CPLEX thorugh the command `CPLEX`
-7. Read in the .lp file using `read <outputFile.lp>`
+a.  `dataFile` to generate the file holding all data in .txt format
+b.  `lpFile` to generate the file to input into the solver
+c.  `solveCBC` to generate the input datafiles and solve the model using CPLEX
-8. Solve the model using `optimize`
+d. `solveCPLEX` to generate the input datafiles and solve the model using CPLEX

-NOTE: Steps 3 and 4 are required because the modified model file intoduces the StorageMaxCapacity parameter and removes the default StorageLevelStart parameter.
-Since otoole does not currently support user added parameters, manually addings/removing the parameters is required.

-## Solution Quality
+### Solution Quality
-To check the solution quality, the model is first solved using CPLEX following "How to Run" steps 5 thru 8.
-Once the model has been optimized, the command `check solution quality` is run.
-CPLEX will return the following list of numbers:
+If using CPLEX to solve the model, the following table will print out at the end of the solve.
+This table presents the quality and stability of the solution.
+We consider acceptable condition numbers to be on the order of 1e+9 or less, as described on page 151 of the [CPLEX User’s Manual](https://perso.ensta-paris.fr/~diam/ro/online/cplex/cplex1271_pdfs/usrcplex.pdf).
+We also consider acceptable Ax-b residual numbers to be no larder then the [feasability tolerance](http://www-eio.upc.edu/lceio/manuals/cplex-11/html/refparameterscplex/refparameterscplex47.html) used to solve the model.
+By default the feasibility tolerance is set to 1e-06 as described on page 272 of the [CPLEX User’s Manual](https://perso.ensta-paris.fr/~diam/ro/online/cplex/cplex1271_pdfs/usrcplex.pdf).

 Max. unscaled (scaled) bound infeas.        =
 Max. unscaled (scaled) reduced-cost infeas. =